mithril-security/blindbox/docs/docs/security/attestation.md

-# Attestation with BlindBox: advanced guide
+# Attestation with BlindBox: Advanced Guide

 We provide a quick-fire description of what attestation is in our [confidential computing guide](https://blindbox.mithrilsecurity.io/en/latest/docs/getting-started/confidential_computing/) , but the aim of this article is to cover attestation in more depth and discuss how it has been implemented with BlindBox.